Types of Sleep Disorders

 Identifying such a disorder requires a consultation with a sleep specialist.
 Using a sleep log or motion-tracking (actigraphy) can help identify irregular sleep patterns.

 Do any of these types of sleep disorders sound familiar?
-If you are suffering from any of these symptoms, request your sleep study today!
+If you are suffering from any of these symptoms, request your Home Sleep Test today!